Amber Guyger sentenced to 10 years for the murder of Botham Jean

 Guyger was found guilty of murder Tuesday morning and the jury began sentencing deliberations Wednesday afternoon.

-During closing arguments, the state asked the jury to sentence Guyger to a minimum of 28 years – the age Botham Shem Jean would be today if he was still alive.
+During closing arguments, the state asked the jury to sentence Guyger to a minimum of 28 years – the age Jean would be today if he was still alive.

 Jean's brother, Brandt Jean, was the first to speak.

-"If you truly are sorry, I know I can speak for myself, I forgive you," Brandt Botham said as he spoke to Guyger.
+"If you truly are sorry, I know I can speak for myself, I forgive you," he told Guyger from the stand.
 "I know if you go to God and ask him, he will forgive you."

 He then asked the judge if he could hug Guyger.